oven-sh/bun/README.md

 # Environment variables can be referenced as a string that starts with $ and it will be replaced
 mybigcompany3 = { token = "$npm_config_token" }

-# Setting username and password pass it along as a Basic Auth header by taking base64("username:password")
+# Setting username and password turns it into a Basic Auth header by taking base64("username:password")
 mybigcompany4 = { username = "myusername", password = "$npm_config_password", url = "https://registry.yarnpkg.com/" }

 # You can set username and password for a registry URL: